All Library locations will be closed on Sunday, April 20, in observance of the Easter holiday.

 - “It's a Small World after All: Walt Disney's Missouri Roots,” by Dan Viets in Missouri Magazine, 1997.

-- Browse more than 90 other holdings about Walt Disney in the Kansas City Public Library’s catalog.
+- Browse more holdings about Walt Disney in the Kansas City Public Library’s catalog.

 Continue researching Walt Disney in Kansas City using archival material held by the Missouri Valley Special Collections: